Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Sets Red's streaming status to a twitch stream.
+Sets Blue's streaming status to a twitch stream.

 This will appear as ``Streaming <stream_title>`` or ``LIVE ON TWITCH`` depending on the context.
 It will also include a ``Watch`` button with a twitch.tv url for the provided streamer.